About the Retina

 The retina is responsible for receiving light from the cornea and turning that light into information for the brain.
 This very important tissue is unfortunately susceptible

 The retina is a very thin layer of tissue and is positioned at the back of the eye near the optic nerve.
 The retina receives light via light-sensitive cells called “photoreceptors”, or more commonly referred to as “rods and cones”.
 These rods and cones detect color in addition to light.

-The rods are the more light-sensitive detectors of the two, however they are unable to detect color.
-The cones perform this task, but operate poorly in low light.
-The rods and cones work together to create a balance of the two.
-The light and color is transformed into information that is sent to the brain through the optic nerve where it is turned into recognizable images.
+The rods are the more light-sensitive detectors of the two, however, they are unable to detect color.
+The cones perform this task but operate poorly in low light.
+The rods and cones work together to create a balance between the two.
+The light and color are transformed into information that is sent to the brain through the optic nerve where it is turned into recognizable images.